pupilfirst/wd301-scripts/class-components/rules-of-state/README.md

 # Script

-In this video, we will learn how to manage and update state in a class based component.
+In this video, you will learn how to manage and update state in a class based component.

 We initialize state in the constructor.
 This is the only place where we can directly mutate or change the `this.state` variable.